Skip to main content

 Trade-offs:

-• ❌ Payment immediately moves to post-escrow state
+• Payment moves to the captured state right away

 Example 3: Physical Goods with Extended Escrow